Traditions and Community

 Family Sharing is part of our anti-bias education.
 It helps children see their own families reflected in the classroom while learning about the traditions of others.
 It builds pride, empathy, connection and strengthening the sense that CCC is a community shaped by the families who make it.

-Pizza Party and Playdate
+Pizza Parties and Playdates

 Work parties